Bert1952/Teleco-remotecontroller-rf-protocol/README.md

 Part 3 bits 30-39 (10 bits)<br/>
 Bit 14,15,16,17 For group 1 for the controller bit 15 is set<br/>
 Bit 28,29 always 0<br/>
+The numbers are quasi random, but analysis in exel shows that there are links between the button pressed and the bit patterns generated.There are 6 more bits reserved which are apparently used for other groups of the remote control.
+(6 groups of 7 switches=total of 42 codes)<br/>

+Since it is of no further interest to examine the coding, we use the codes as received.
+The system is not Keelloq coding.
+A received code word can be used again.
+The motor control receiver can simply be learned that the ESP generated signals should be accepted as new contoller.<br/>

+In B4r, an encoder was created that then makes the RFM22b send a signal to which the sunroof controller responds.<br/>

+In b4a, an app was created that controls the esp8266 via MQTT.
+If the messages run through the public channel, another user could also control the screen.
+Therefore, a check is built in.<br/>
+The app sends a command via Mqtt.
+The esp then sends a random number back to the app.
+The latter makes a calculation based on a given Hash and sends the answer back to the esp.
+The esp compares the calculation with the internal calculation, and when the result is the same, the signal is sent to the sunscreen.
+A message is then also sent back to the app so the user gets a notification of accepted.<br/>
+attached: B4a example program.
+You need to specifiy your MQTT provider creditals.
+In case you are not on a public channel the hash control can be removed.<br/>
+B4r program for the ESP8266 D1 mini clone.
+Schematic how to connect the ESP to the RFM22b. (note: RFM22b is a old chip from Hope.
+You can replace it by a modern type, but some rework on the programming should be done)<br/>